mrrcollins/gtia.com/content/drafts/taking-retropie-to-the-next-level-with-a-lenovo-ideapad-yoga-11s.markdown

 # Future modifications

-I don't have Atari 8-bit computer functionality, or any computer functionality installed.
+I don't have Atari 8-bit computer functionality, or any retro computer functionality installed.
 To complete the set up, it would be nice to be able to play Atari 8-bit, Atari ST, and Amiga games.
 I also need to troubleshoot Street Fighter II.